U.S. regulators looking into UBS, Deutsche Bank speed trading operations

 “These inquiries include an SEC investigation that began in early 2012 concerning features of UBS’s ATS (alternative trading system), including certain order types and disclosure practices that were discontinued two years ago,” UBS said.

-The suits mainly allege that the defendants favored high frequency trading firms at the expense of other market participants, UBS said, adding that the litigation was at a very early stage.
+The suits mainly allege that the defendants favoured high frequency trading firms at the expense of other market participants, UBS said, adding that the litigation was at a very early stage.

 Reuters reported earlier this month that the SEC was seeking information on 10 registered broker dealers as part of an ongoing investigation into high frequency trading strategies.